arslanben/recon-websites/mylist.md

 - [Proxy-Check](https://proxycheck.io/) a service that allows you to determine whether an IP address is malicious and/or being used for any activity such as proxy, VPN, tor service, etc.
 - [Web-Check](https://web-check.as93.net/) an OSINT vehicle with 20 vehicles in it works fast.
 - [Link-Shield](https://linkshieldapi.com/) a site where you can scan for risky links.
+- [Whatfontis](https://www.whatfontis.com/) to find a font from a picture.
+It can be used in CTFs.
+- [Imei-Info](https://www.imei.info/) IMEI can be queried and information can be obtained.
+It can be used in CTFs.
+- [Dream-Coder](https://dreamdecoder.me/chat) can be used in URL decode.
+It can be used in CTFs.
+- [SOC-Radar](https://socradar.io/labs/) can be used to learn about anything.
+- [Intelx](https://intelx.io/) search for ip-mail etc. in leaked information.